-Students who violate any of the professional expectations of the PA program or Augusta University will be issued written advisories or warnings for each offense in addition to a required remediation effort specific to the violation.
+Students who violate any of the professional expectations of the PA program or Augusta University will be issued written advisories or warnings for that offense and each offense thereafter.
+There will be a required remediation effort specific to the violation.
 The faculty must vote, and the majority must agree with the professionalism violation before it is issued.
-The requirements for remediation are not negotiable and will be communicated during the counseling for the violation.
-The remediation requirement may vary based on the offense and will be more extensive if a higher number of offenses is reached and/or the offense is severe.
-It is the student's responsibility to clarify if he/she/they do not understand what the remediation effort includes.
-If a student is in violation of another professional standard before they complete the remediation effort for the previous professionalism advisory or warning, another advisory or warning may be issued, and the student will have additional remediation expectations or recommended to the CAHS Dean for dismissal (if reach 5 violations).
+The requirements for remediation are not negotiable.
+The remediation requirement may vary based on the offense and will be more extensive if a higher number of offenses is reached and/or the offense is more serious.
+It is the student's responsibility to clarify if they do not understand what the remediation effort or counseling on the violation includes.
+If a student is in violation of another professional standard before they complete the remediation effort for the previous professionalism advisory or warning, another advisory or warning may be issued, and the student will have additional remediation expectations or consequences.

-The first two professional violations (if not considered egregious by a majority of the faculty) will be considered professional advisories.
-The advisories will be documented in the student's file, but this information will not be disclosed to future employers unless the student later reaches the level of professional warnings and has a total of 4 violations (advisories + warnings).
+The first two professional violation write-ups (if not considered egregious by a majority of the faculty) will be considered professional advisories.
+The advisories will be documented in the student's file, but this information will not be disclosed to future employers unless the student later accrues 4 or more violations total.